-- -Problems may combine multiple topics/techniques. - -You do not have to simplify your answers. - -Calculator TI 30XS Multiview only!
-No other calculators are allowed, and sharing of calculators is not allowed. - -Final answers are preferred in symbolic form (like $\sqrt{3}$ or $e^2$ ) but a
+-Problems may combine multiple topics/techniques.

+-You do not have to simplify your answers.

+-Calculator TI-30XS Multiview only!
+No other calculators are allowed, and sharing of calculators is not allowed.
-FINAL decimal approximation must be correct to 3 decimal places.

-- -You will leave your backpacks at the front of the room; a backpack that rings or buzzes will be taken out to the hallway and left there. - -No smart watches are allowed during the exam; your cell phone may not be on your person and must be stored in a backpack, purse, or other storage item left at the front of the classroom.
+-You do not have to use a calculator; answers containing symbolic expressions such as $\cos(\pi/3)$ and $\ln(e^4)$ are acceptable.
+Include an exact answer for each problem. -You will leave your backpacks at the front of the room; a backpack that rings or buzzes will be taken out to the hallway and left there.

+-No smart watches are allowed during the exam; smart devices (including smart watches and cell phones) may not be on your person and must be stored in a backpack, purse, or other storage item left at the front of the classroom.